 Believe it or not, the official first day of spring is less than a month away.
-So, whether you’re preparing for the next blizzard or have already begun experiencing the early warm-up that Punxsutawney Phil predicted on Groundhog Day, it’s time to begin planning for spring planting.
+So, whether you’re preparing for the next blizzard or are already experiencing the early warm-up that Punxsutawney Phil predicted on Groundhog Day, it’s time to begin planning for spring planting.

 In landscaping, there are few things more depressing than failed installations.
 After developing a site plan, buying healthy plants, and spending the time putting them in, having them fail is a blow to more than just your ego.
 Adding an insurance policy to help new plants thrive can be far less expensive than the time, labor, materials costs and reputation that you could loose on unsuccessful installs.

 Improper watering practices – both under and over watering – is one of the biggest challenges to keeping new plants healthy.
 By managing soil moisture, Hydretain provides numerous benefits to improve plant survival.
 Once applied and watered into the root zone, Hydretain functions to condense soil moisture back into plant usable water droplets.
-For under-waterers or in water restricted environments Hydretain is used to increase watering efficiency and allow plants to thrive twice as long between watering cycles.
+For under-waterers or in water restricted environments, use Hydretain to increase watering efficiency and allow plants to thrive twice as long between watering cycles.
 Hydretain does not swell up and store water, and although it will not affect saturated soils during periods of excess rainfall it will not lead to increased fungus or root rot.
-For over-waterers, Hydretain may be used to provide the comfort they need to cut back to healthy watering frequencies.
+For over-waterers, use Hydretain to provide the comfort they need to cut back to healthy watering frequencies.

 By increasing water availability to plant roots, Hydretain improves transplant establishment, minimizes wilt and extends flowers life.